Search

 Evidence-based approaches include:

-• Trauma Focused Cognitive Behavioural Therapy [4]
+• Trauma-Focused Cognitive Behavioural Therapy [4]

 • Eye Movement Desensitisation and Reprocessing [4]